Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 • Mu Sigma Upsilon

 Fraternities and sororities are an important part of the institution's commitment to student development.
-The goals of all three men's national fraternities (Lambda Chi Alpha, Phi Kappa Psi and Tau Kappa Epsilon), and six women's sororities (Alpha Rho Omega, Alpha Sigma Tau, Alpha Xi Delta, Beta Phi Gamma, Gamma Delta Sigma, and Mu Sigma Upsilon) are to promote academics, fellowship, leadership development, group responsibility and service to both the community and the campus.
+The goals of all three men's national fraternities (Lambda Chi Alpha, Phi Kappa Psi and Tau Kappa Epsilon), and five women's sororities (Alpha Sigma Tau, Alpha Xi Delta, Beta Phi Gamma, Gamma Delta Sigma, and Mu Sigma Upsilon) are to promote academics, fellowship, leadership development, group responsibility and service to both the community and the campus.
 Involvement in Fraternity and Sorority Life is open to all students who have been enrolled for one full semester.
 Fraternities and sororities view recruitment as a yearlong process.
 Formal recruitment periods are held each September and January.

 For more information on how to join a fraternity or sorority, please contact the Office of Fraternity and Sorority Life and Involvement, ospld@lycoming.edu or call 570/321-4118.